hamzehkhazaei/EECS4222_Project_1/README.md

 **Start:** Jan 22, 2024, @ 9:00am EST
 **Due:** Feb 11, 2024, by 9:00pm EST

-Welcome to `EECS4222` course project.
+Welcome to `EECS4222` course project 1.
 In this project, you will deploy a sample application based on microservice architecture on a `Kubernetes` cluster.
 Then you exercise various pre-defined autoscaling strategies to handle/investigate flactuations in the applied workload to your cluster.
+       s
 In fact, this project is like a tutorial that you need to follow the steps mentioned in the below table.